Dynatrace/nodejs-agent-api/README.md

 ## License
 Licensed under the MIT License.
-See the LICENSE file for details. analytics
+See the LICENSE file for details.